gymtics/gymtics/MOBILE_BUILD_GUIDE.md

     - Users download the file.
     - They must enable **"Install from Unknown Sources"** on their phone settings to install it.

+> [!CAUTION]
+> **No Automatic Updates**: Unlike the Play Store, users who install the APK from your website will **NOT** get automatic updates.
+When you release a new version, they must:
+> 1. Come back to your website.
+> 2. Download the new APK.
+> 3. Install it manually over the old one.

 ## Troubleshooting
 - **App is Slow / "Network Error"**:
     1.  **Cold Start**: Your server on Render goes to sleep when not used.
 The **first load** can take 50+ seconds.
 Be patient!